 Make sure that your list is growing, fewer people are unsubscribing and your open rate doesn't go down a lot when your subscribers increase.

-Importance Of Newsletters?
+Importance of Newsletters?

 Newsletters are not just pieces of 'free' content that you send out to sound generous or 'lure' your customers to buy from you.
 And you shouldn't create a newsletter just because other brands are creating those.